mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.7/index.md

   - Ability to deploy Data Services into folders to enable multi team deployments. [enterprise type="inline" size="small" /]
   - Ability to deploy to CNI-Based virtual networks.

-Please try out the new features and updated data services.
-Provide any feedback through our support channel: <a href="https://support.mesosphere.com/">support.mesosphere.com</a>.
+You can try out the new features and updated data services.
+Provide feedback through our support channel: <a href="https://support.mesosphere.com/">support.mesosphere.com</a>.

 ## New Features and Capabilities